The Farewell Tour (video)

-The Farewell Tour is the third live music video title by singer-actress Cher.
-Released by Warner Music Video in 2003, it contained a live performance from Living Proof: The Farewell Tour, filmed at American Airlines Arena in Miami on November 8, 2002.
-It was originally aired on April 8, 2003 as a television special on American network NBC attracting near 17 million viewers.
-Cher was awarded with an Emmy for Outstanding Variety, Music or Comedy Special.
-The same performance is also available on CD format as Live!
+The Farewell Tour is a 2003 concert film featuring American singer Cher.
+It documents a performance from Living Proof: The Farewell Tour, filmed at American Airlines Arena in Miami, Florida, on November 8, 2002.
+The performance was broadcast as a television special on NBC on April 8, 2003, which attracted more than 17 million viewers.
+The special won three Primetime Emmy Awards, including Outstanding Variety, Music or Comedy Special.
+The same performance was also released as the live album Live!
 The Farewell Tour.
-The video was a big success in many countries and has received several certification awards: 3× Platinum in the US, 8× Platinum in Australia and Platinum in the UK, among others respectively.